The following is a lightly edited transcript.

-I want you to focus on verse 26 for just a few minutes — "My flesh and my heart may fail" — because that’s the definition of despondency that I want us to work with.
+I want you to focus on Psalm 73:26 for just a few minutes — “My flesh and my heart may fail” — because that’s the definition of despondency that I want us to work with.
 Do you see the three parts to that little phrase “my flesh and my heart may fail”?

-Third, "fail."
-The word means come to an end, run out, be exhausted of resources.
+Third, “fail” — this word means come to an end, run out, be exhausted of resources.
 It’s like your life is a tank and in it is water that you need for refreshment.
 And somebody pulls the plug at the bottom and it just all runs out.
 And this word in Hebrew (Kalla) means come to an end, be exhausted, be depleted of resources to handle problems and life.

 Is Sin the Source of Despondency?

-Now the question is, Is unbelief the root of that experience of despondency?
+Now the question is this: Is unbelief the root of that experience of despondency?
 And with ten minutes to preach here I’m passing over a lot.
 The answer is yes and no.

 In other words, it’s not simple.
 But I’m going to pick a simple sentence, one that comes from Scripture, because we need clear and simple things to live by.
 Here’s the sentence that I think is simple and true: Unbelief is the root of yielding to despondency.